 The time of year you plan to visit will have an impact on the precautions you need to take.
-Summer is insanely hot and you need to be prepared in advance.
-The best time to visit Horseshoe Bend is between October and March, skipping holidays.
+Summer is insanely hot and you need to be prepared.
+Bring tons of water, sunscreen, wear a hat and avoid outdoor activities in the middle of the day.

 The name Horseshoe Bend Hike implies a hiking trail.
 While it is 1.3 miles round trip, it is now a paved path.
 The paved path makes it feel like more of a long walkway than a hike.
 It’s an easy downhill walk on the way down to the Horsehoe overlook.
 On the way back up, there’s 200 feet of elevation gain.